Have you considered starting an online business or taking your existing brick-and-mortar company online? You couldn’t have picked a better time.

 11. Build Your Product Catalogue

-Once you’ve selected a website builder or eCommerce platform and picked a theme, you’ll need to create your product catalogue.
+Once you’ve selected a website builder or eCommerce platform and picked a theme, you’ll need to create your product catalogue, add product details and establish payment methods.
 Be sure each product has a unique, detailed description.
 And incorporate keywords relevant to each product in the content.

-According to Semrush, up to 8 per cent of users report a lack of confidence in eCommerce stores that have poor content, product images and descriptions.
+According to SEMrush, up to 8 per cent of users report a lack of confidence in eCommerce store owners should note that businesses with poor content, product images and descriptions.

 Here are some ways you can improve the content of your store:

-- Use bullets for summarising the main features
+• Use bullets to summarise the main features

 12. Set Up Shipping Method

-Fast, reliable shipping service is imperative to the success of your eCommerce store.
-Free shipping is the number one reason users shop online, with 85 per cent preferring it to regular shipping.
+Fast, reliable shipping service combined with excellent customer service is imperative to the success of your eCommerce store.
+Free shipping, an aspect of modern online shopping, is the number one reason users shop online, with 85 per cent preferring it to regular shipping.
 Additionally, shipping costs are one of the leading reasons for cart abandonment.

 Offering free shipping will boost your sales.
-Customer perception of your store can also be impacted by delayed deliveries and unfavourable impressions of the delivery personnel.
+Delayed deliveries and unfavourable impressions of the delivery personnel can also impact customer perception of your store.
 To avoid such issues, we suggest partnering with a reliable shipping service.

 13. Test

-Now that your eCommerce store is ready for launch, triple-check all the pages and features.
+Now that your eCommerce business store is ready to add products and launch, triple-check all the pages and features.
 Take the following steps:

-- Every page loads quickly and looks good on different devices (mobile devices, tablets, and desktops).
+• Every product page, amongst others, loads quickly and looks good on different devices (mobile devices, tablets, and desktops).

-- The eCommerce store works appropriately in different web browsers
+• The eCommerce business store works appropriately in different web browsers

-Testing your eCommerce store with a QA specialist is a reliable option.
-However, read every page, product, and word if you’re on a tight budget.
+Testing your eCommerce business store with a QA specialist is a reliable option.
+However, read every page, product, and word on a tight budget.

 14. Drive Traffic To Your Store